vdclab/vdclab-wiki/OrthoVenn2.md

 - Each cluster in the Venn diagram can be clicked on to see the members of the group

 ## Ease of use
-> This tool has eceptional user interface and is very easy to use.
+> This tool has exceptional user interface and is very easy to use.
 The results are neatly displayed, and the orthologous clusters have plenty of links to delve into in addition to making a great Venn diagram figure.

 ## Citation